 FCA’s mission is to ensure a safe, sound, and dependable source of credit and related services for all creditworthy and eligible persons in agriculture and rural America.
 We do this in two ways:

 By creating regulations for FCS institutions to follow

 - By examining FCS institutions to ensure their compliance with the Farm Credit Act of 1971 (as amended), FCA regulations, and safe and sound banking practices

 If an FCS institution violates a law or regulation, or if its operations are unsafe or unsound, we can enforce corrective action.
 FCA also protects the rights of borrowers, reports to Congress on the financial condition and performance of the FCS, and approves the issuance of FCS debt obligations.

-FCA policy and regulatory agendas are established by a full-time, three-person Board whose members are appointed by the President with the advice and consent of the Senate.
-The FCA Board approves the policies, regulations, charters, and enforcement activities that ensure a strong FCS.
+FCA policy and regulatory agendas are established by a full-time, three-person board whose members are appointed by the U.S. president with the advice and consent of the Senate.
+The FCA board approves the policies, regulations, charters, and enforcement activities that ensure a strong FCS.